 Modules TSF Description AAA YES AAA (Authentication Authorization Accounting), implemented in accordance with related RFC, provides authentication, authorization and accounting functionalities.
-BGP NO Border Gateway Protocol, the protocol backing the core routing decisions on the Internet.
+BGP YES Border Gateway Protocol, the protocol backing the core routing decisions on the Internet.
 It maintains a table of IP networks or 'prefixes' which designate network reachability among autonomous systems (AS).
 It is described as a path vector protocol.
-Cryptographic YES RSA, ECC, ECDSA, SHA, HMAC-SHA, AES, DRBG Audit YES Information Center, accepts, categorizes and filters information generated by all components and/or modules including log and alarm information, and outputs accordingly (e.g., to terminal, to log file).
-IS-IS NO Intermediate System to Intermediate System (IS-IS) is a dynamic routing protocol initially designed by the International Organization for Standardization (ISO) for its Connectionless Network Protocol (CLNP).
+Cryptographic YES RSA, SHA, HMAC-SHA, AES, DRBG Audit YES Information Center, accepts, categorizes and filters information generated by all components and/or modules including log and alarm information, and outputs accordingly (e.g., to terminal, to log file).
+ISIS YES Intermediate System to Intermediate System (IS-IS) is a dynamic routing protocol initially designed by the International Organization for Standardization (ISO) for its Connectionless Network Protocol (CLNP).
 To support IP routing, the Internet Engineering Task Force (IETF) extends and modifies IS-IS in [RFC-1195], which enables IS-IS to be applied to both TCP/IP and Open System Interconnection (OSI) environments.
 This type of IS-IS is called Integrated IS-IS or Dual IS-IS.

-OSPF NO Open Shortest Path First, is an adaptive routing protocol for Internet Protocol (IP) networks.
+OSPF YES Open Shortest Path First, is an adaptive routing protocol for Internet Protocol (IP) networks.
 It uses a link state routing algorithm and falls into the group of interior routing protocols, operating within a single autonomous system (AS).
 Boot-Security YES The TSF run a suite of self-tests during initial start-up to demonstrate the correct operation of the TSF, including software integration verification by digital signature check.
 Trusted-Update YES Patches are a type of software compatible with system software.
 They are used to fix urgent bugs in system software.
 You can upgrade the system by installing patches, without having to upgrade the system software.
 You can select a proper operation to upgrade and maintain the device according to the real-world situation.
-Application scenarios of these operations are as follows: • System software upgrade System software upgrade can optimize device performance, add new features, and upgrade the current software version. • Patch installation SSH YES Secure Shell (SSH v2.0), provides secure channel between end user and the TOE, and to protect the TOE from IP address fraud, password interception, etc.
+Application scenarios of these operations are as follows: System software upgrade System software upgrade can optimize device performance, add new features, and upgrade the current software version.
+Patch installation SSH YES Secure Shell (SSH v2.0), provides secure channel between end user and the TOE, and to protect the TOE from IP address fraud, password interception, etc. TLS YES TLSv1.2 function performs loading digital certificate revocation list, and trusted CA file.